Earth vs. the Spider: Production

 The film's original on-screen title was Earth vs. the Spider, but when The Fly (also released in 1958) became a blockbuster, the title was shortened to just The Spider on all of the advertising material.
 The original screen title, however, was never changed, so the film is frequently referred to by the title Earth vs. the Spider.

 The movie theater in which Mike Simpson (Gene Persson) works displays a film poster prominently advertising The Amazing Colossal Man, while the marquee shows that it is currently running Attack of the Puppet People, which happens to also star Ed Kenney.
 Both of these films were also directed by Bert I. Gordon.
-Attack of the Puppet People was the last film Gordon made for American International Pictures for a number of years, with the director claiming that the studio had not paid him appropriately.
+Attack of the Puppet People was the last film Gordon made for American International Pictures (AIP) for a number of years, with the director claiming that the studio had not paid him appropriately.
 However, he returned to AIP in the 1970s.